 2. Numerical data¶

-Floating point numbers are numbers with decimal places.
-For example, 1.5, 3.14, and -0.75 are floating point numbers.
+- Floating point numbers are numbers with decimals.
+For example: 1.5, 3.14 and -0.75

 Note

-Operations with integers¶
+Operations with whole numbers¶

-Integers are numbers without decimals.
+Whole numbers are numbers without decimals.
 The basic operations that can be applied to integers are the following:

 Symbol | Operation |